Him188/Notes-for-CAIE/ComputerScience/4-Programming.md

 | Software is tested using normal, abnormal and boundary data |      √      |     √      |   √   |  √   |
 | Software is tested by releasing it to selected customers    |             |            |       |  √   |

+### Items that can include in a test plan
+> w20 42 Q4 \[2\]

+- Example test data
+- Test number
+- Type of test
+- Test description
+- Expected outcome

 Programming
 -----------